Shah-xai/SmartSummarizer/README.md

-# SmartSummarizer — End-to-End LLM Summarization System (FastAPI + HuggingFace + AWS SageMaker)
+# SmartSummarizer — End-to-End Text Summarization (FastAPI + HuggingFace + AWS SageMaker)

-SmartSummarizer is a full-stack text-summarization system built with production-grade machine learning engineering principles.
+SmartSummarizer is a full-stack summarization project demonstrating a production-style pipeline:
-It combines **HuggingFace transformer models**, **AWS SageMaker training**, **S3 model storage**, and a **FastAPI web backend** to deliver reliable summarization services at scale.

-This project demonstrates the complete ML lifecycle:
 **data ingestion → preprocessing → model training → evaluation → deployment → API-based inference.**
+It’s meant as a **showcase / demo project** — the core code, configs, and API logic are included, but **pre-trained model artifacts are omitted**.

 ##  Features